Nuclear Power in Sweden

-Then, in February 2009, the Swedish coalition government said it planned to abolish the act banning construction of new nuclear reactors1.
+Then, in February 2009, the centre-right coalition government said it planned to abolish the act banning construction of new nuclear reactors1.
 This was narrowly approved by Parliament in June 2010, though construction will only be at existing sites and to replace the present ten units.
 This is part of the government's climate program, which stipulates that by 2020, renewable sources should supply half of all energy produced, the Swedish car fleet should be independent of fossil fuels in 10 years, and the country should be carbon-neutral by 2050.
 In mid 2012 Vattenfall applied to SSM to build two new reactors at Ringhals or Forsmark, though it made clear that a decision on construction was up to ten years off, with the power being required after 2025.
 Investigations will proceed meanwhile.
 "Current regulations are such that it is only through applying for a permit for replacement reactors that Vattenfall will obtain some of the answers needed to complete a decision basis," it said.

 SSM said that it has launched a project to draw up new regulations for the requirements that will be imposed on new reactors.
 It expects this work to be completed in late 2014 at the earliest.
 Once these regulations are completed, Vattenfall will be required to supplement its application on the basis of the new requirements.
 SSM would then be able to start its review of the application to ensure it complies with the necessary nuclear safety and radiation protection requirements.

 Public opinion in Sweden

 Public opinion in Sweden has been much tested.
 The first point to note is that the 1980 referendum did not canvass any option for continuing Sweden's nuclear power program, only for different ways of shutting it down.
 Many wish it had the positive option, just to provide a benchmark.

 Since then however public opinion steadily strengthened in favour of nuclear energy.